RS2002/TokamakDisruption/content/_index.md

       image:
         filename: logo1.png
       text: |
         The Tokamak Disruption is a band from Hong Kong, formed in August 2024.
-We primarily focus on grindcore while also incorporating elements from other heavy music genres such as melodic death metal, deathcore, and black metal.
+We primarily focus on death metal while also incorporating elements from other heavy music genres such as deathcore, and black metal.

   - block: hero
     content: